joshhighet/csfalcon/fql/observability.md

 # View Devices on a Map

-> After running this search head to the `Visualisations` tab and select `Cloropleth`  to view hthe coordinates represented
+> After running this search head to the `Visualisations` tab and select `Cloropleth`  to view the coordinates represented

 ```rb
 index=main